 A spring formal may be sponsored each year by the junior class and their advisors.
 Each junior has the obligation to financially support the junior/senior prom and their graduation expenses.
-The student may do that by completing the following:

-- Working in the concession stand once during their junior year OR - Serving on the prom committee or helping set up a minimum of four (4) hours for prom - Volunteering as a PAC Tech for two shows (\note this would be in lieu of payment as a PAC Tech\) - By paying \$60.00 If a student wishes to participate only in graduation, the fee is \$10.00.
+The student may do that by working in the concession stand once during their junior year or by paying \$60.00.
+If a student wishes to participate only in graduation, the fee is \$10.00.
 Individual proms are \$25.00 each.